 Know what to do when things get frustrating

-- If something happens that you believe is wrong (abuse, harassment, unfair treatment), report it.
-Document your experiences in writing whenever possible.
+- If something wrong happens, report it: Document your experiences in writing whenever possible.
 Refer to your student handbook for policies governing appropriate conduct, abuse, and harassment.
 Follow the procedures set forth in these policies, and remember that your confidentiality will be maintained.

-- You have observed poor customer service somewhere on campus, or you are personally affected by a policy or procedure that does not seem to make sense.
-This may be the time to share your experience with school administrators.
-They welcome feedback from students when it is honest, sincere, respectful, and carries with it a realistic suggestion for improvement.
+- Share your experiences with school administrators: They welcome feedback from students when it is honest, sincere, respectful, and carries with it a realistic suggestion for improvement.
 They want to know when things are not working and usually will take steps to correct the situation.

-- You have an idea that you believe would help make things better at your institution.
-Share it with appropriate individuals, perhaps with several of your fellow graduate students.
-If there is a consensus that this idea would help, send a letter to the president or chief academic, financial, student affairs, marketing, admissions, alumni, etc. officer.
+- Help make things better at your institution: Share ideas with appropriate individuals, perhaps with several of your fellow graduate students.
+If there's a consensus that this idea would help, send a letter to the president or chief academic, financial, student affairs, marketing, admission, alumni, etc. officer.
 Volunteer to help put the idea into action if at all possible.

-- You receive a grade you do not believe is fair.
-Again, remember that faculty members are not perfect.
+- Advocate for your grades: Remember that faculty members are not perfect.
 They may make a mistake or simply overlook something.
-If you feel you know the faculty member well enough, speak with them directly about your concerns.
-If not, you can consult with an academic advisor or someone on campus who is identified as a student advocate (sometimes called the student ombudsman).
+If you feel you know the faculty member well enough, speak with them directly about your academic concerns.
+If not, you can consult with an academic advisor or someone on campus who is identified as a student advocate.
 They will keep your conversation completely in confidence and provide helpful input.

-- You have a class that you believe is poorly taught or managed, and/or in which the professor exhibits arrogance, weak interpersonal skills, lack of knowledge, etc. You believe the class is a poor investment of your time and money.
-Low-hanging fruit: if there is survey at the end of the class, be sure to respond.
+- Give feedback on your classes: If you have a class you believe is poorly taught and a poor investment of your time and money, you can do something about it.
+If there's survey at the end of the class, be sure to respond.
 Your comments will be kept in strict confidence.
 If you know other students share your views, encourage them to complete the survey too.
-If you believe the issues deserve more time and attention, go to the academic or students services office and ask what options you have in reporting the matter to the chief academic officer.
+If you believe the issues deserve more time and attention, go to the academic or students services office and ask what options you have in reporting the class.

 Emotional and/or psychological struggles can be particularly draining in grad school.
 While it is sometimes hard to admit you need help or act on once acknowledged, do not berate yourself.
 Speak with a trusted member of the faculty or administration at your institution, a loved one, and/or your physician.
 Get the help you need, including professional help, if warranted.
 If finances are an issue, there are many therapists whose fees are based on income.
 Many universities offer free counseling services for up to a certain number of visits.
 Be assured that just as with academic and medical information, any discussions about therapy and the session itself remain totally and completely confidential.